nylar357/adafruit_slider_trinkey/README.md

 Slider Trinkey Brightness Controller for Linux
 This repository contains the necessary scripts to use an Adafruit Slider Trinkey as a hardware monitor brightness controller on a Linux machine.
 It consists of two main parts:

 CircuitPython Script: This code runs on the Slider Trinkey itself.
 It reads the position of the potentiometer slider and prints the value to the serial port.

 Host Python Script: This script runs on your Linux PC.
 It listens to the serial output from the Slider Trinkey and uses the brightnessctl command-line utility to adjust your monitor's brightness.

 💻 Setup and Usage
 Step 1: Prepare the Adafruit Slider Trinkey
 First, you need to ensure the Slider Trinkey is running the provided CircuitPython code.

 Install CircuitPython: Follow the official Adafruit guide to get CircuitPython running on your device.

 Upload trinkeycode.py: Copy the trinkeycode.py script onto your Slider Trinkey's CIRCUITPY drive.
 This script reads the potentiometer's value and prints it to the serial console.

 Step 2: Prepare Your Linux Machine
 Next, you'll set up your Linux machine to read from the Slider Trinkey and control the brightness.

 Install Dependencies: You'll need python3, pip, and the brightnessctl utility.
-On Debian/Ubuntu-based systems, you can install them with the following command: sudo apt install python3 python3-pip brightnessctl
+On Debian/Ubuntu-based systems, you can install them with the following command:

+sudo apt install python3 python3-pip brightnessctl

-Install Python Libraries: Install the necessary Python libraries for serial communication. pip3 install pyserial
+Install Python Libraries: Install the necessary Python libraries for serial communication.

+pip3 install pyserial

 Download the Host Script: Save the ctlbright.py script to your computer.

 Run the Script: Connect your Slider Trinkey to a USB port.
-Run the host script with sudo to ensure it has the necessary permissions to control brightness. sudo python3 ctlbright.py
+Run the host script with sudo to ensure it has the necessary permissions to control brightness.

+sudo python3 ctlbright.py

 The script will print the current brightness and then automatically adjust the brightness as you move the slider on the trinkey.

+🎬 Demonstration
+A video demonstrating the functionality of the Slider Trinkey brightness controller can be added here.

 📄 Code Reference
 trinkeycode.py (CircuitPython for Slider Trinkey)
 This script maps the analog input from the potentiometer to a 0-100 value and prints it to the serial port.

 # SPDX-FileCopyrightText: 2021 Kattni Rembor for Adafruit Industries
 #
 # SPDX-License-Identifier: MIT